Plans from $4.90/mo billed yearly

 Renderer

-Builds the draft figure preview with attention to spacing, visual hierarchy, and format-specific composition.
+Builds the draft figure with attention to spacing, visual hierarchy, and format-specific composition.

 Stage 05